delivel-tech/RatedLayoutsFork/README.md

 - **Event Rated Layout Levels**: New daily, weekly and monthly rated layout levels to showcase!
 - **Custom Search Filters**: Easily search for rated layout levels using various filters such as difficulty, level type, and more!
 - **Community Voting System**: Players can vote on suggested layouts based on design, difficulty, and gameplay.
+- **Layout Gauntlets**: Special gauntlets featuring themed classic rated layout levels for players to complete.

 ## Up-coming Features

 - **Custom Achievements**: Custom Achievements for completing rated layout levels and achieving milestones.
-- **Layout Gauntlets**: Special gauntlets (Level List) featuring themed rated layout levels for players to complete.
+- **Rated Layouts Demonlist**: A dedicated demonlist for rated layout demons.
+Grind hardest rated layout demons curated by the Rated Layouts Mod Team!
+- **Platformer Rated Layouts**: Include platformer layout levels in the Rated Layouts system.
+- **New Commet Collectable**: New collectable item called 'Commet' that can be earned by completing platformer rated layout levels.

 <co>**Note:** This is currently in beta and expected to have some bugs and unfinished features.
 Please report any issues you encounter!</c>